 Additionally, for the post of Havaldar, the recruitment process includes the Computer Based Examination (CBE) along with a Physical Efficiency Test (PET) or Physical Standard Test (PST), This structured approach ensures a fair assessment of candidates across different stages of the recruitment process.

-Attempt A Free SSC MTS Mock Test
+Attempt A Free SSC MTS New Interface Mock Test

-SSC MTS Havaldar Physical Test Pattern
+What is the SSC MTS Havaldar Physical Test Pattern?

 1. Physical Efficiency Test (PET)